docker/docs/desktop/extensions.md

 The Extensions Marketplace is the trusted and official place to install extensions from within Docker Desktop.
 These extensions have gone through a review process by Docker.
 However, other extensions can also be installed in Docker Desktop if you trust the extension author.

-Given the nature of a Docker Extension (i.e. a Docker image) you could find other places where users have their extensions' source code published: GitHub, GitLab or even hosted in image registries like DockerHub or GHCR.
+Given the nature of a Docker Extension (i.e. a Docker image) you can find other places where users have their extension's source code published.
+For example on GitHub, GitLab or even hosted in image registries like DockerHub or GHCR.
-You can install Docker Extensions that have been developed by the community or internally at your company from a teammate: you are not limited to install extensions from the Marketplace only.
+You can install an extension that has been developed by the community or internally at your company from a teammate.
+You are not limited to installing extensions just from the Marketplace.

 > **Note**
 >
-> Ensure the option "Allow only extensions distributed through the Docker Marketplace" is disabled.
-Otherwise this will This will prevent to install any extension not listed in the Marketplace via the Extension SDK tools.
+> Ensure the option **Allow only extensions distributed through the Docker Marketplace** is disabled.
+Otherwise, this prevents any extension not listed in the Marketplace, via the Extension SDK tools from, being installed.
 > You can change this option in the Settings > Extensions.

 > **Warning**
 >
-> Docker Extensions that are not in the Marketplace haven't been gone through a review process by Docker.
+> Docker Extensions that are not in the Marketplace haven't gone through Docker's review process.
 > Extensions can install binaries, invoke commands and access files on your machine.
 Installing them is at your own risk.

 To install an extension which is not present in the Marketplace, you can use the Extensions CLI that is bundled with Docker Desktop.